 2. Going Places DIY Tote Bag – Persia Lou

 Always on the go?
 Traveling a lot?
-This is the bag for you!
+This tutorial is for you!
 It would also make a cute gift for a graduate, and it’s inexpensive, too.

 3. Libary Tote Bag – Simply Designing